Krista Chronister, Vice Provost for Graduate Studies

 The Western Interstate Commission for Higher Education (WICHE) coordinates a graduate exchange program, the Western Regional Graduate Program (WRGP), to enable students from Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming to apply for admission to selected professional programs and, if admitted, to be treated as resident students for tuition purposes.

-The University of Oregon has two WRGP programs: historic preservation and human physiology.
-For information, visit hp.uoregon.edu.
+The University of Oregon currently has a WRGP program in historic preservation.
+For information, visit the website.

 WGRP certification must be renewed each academic year.

 Graduate students must maintain at least a 3.00 grade point average (GPA) in graduate courses taken in the degree program.
 Grades of D+ or less for graduate courses are not accepted for graduate credit but are computed in the GPA.
 Similarly, the grade of N (no pass) is not accepted for graduate credit.
 A grade of pass (P) must represent work equal to or better than a B–.